-EDU 4691.
-Student Teaching Seminar - 1 hour (Fall, Spring)
+EDU 469 Student Teaching Seminar - 1 hour (Fall, Spring)

 This course is designed as a seminar/discussion section to accompany the student teaching clinical experiences of EDU 4929, 4939, 4949 and 4959.
 Students will refine their skills as reflective practitioners through a variety of experiences that focus on contemporary problems and issues in the field of education.
 Class discussion and guest presenters will provide a recap of the legal and ethical aspects of teaching.
-Prerequisites: EDU 2113, 2313, Field Experience Levels 1 and 2, and a 3.00 GPA.
+Prerequisites: EDU 2113, 2313, Field Experience Levels 1 and 2, and a GPA of 3.0 in EDU courses.

-EDU 4832.
-Assessment and Evaluation of Learners - 2 hours (Block-Fall, Spring)
+EDU 4832 Assessment and Evaluation of Learners - 2 hours (Block-Fall, Spring)

 Study of the principles of assessment from organizing the classroom as a social setting, to planning and conducting instruction based on sound objectives, to the formal assessment of student learning, to grading students and finally to interpreting standardized tests and statewide assessments.
-Prerequisites: EDU 2113, 2313, Field Experience Levels 1 and 2, and a 3.00 GPA.
+Prerequisites: EDU 2113, 2313, Field Experience Levels 1 and 2, and a GPA of 3.0 in EDU courses.
 Must be taken as part of the professional block semester.